TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 14/Matthew 14.26.md

 ---

-And when the disciples saw him walking on the sea, they were troubled, saying, It is a ghost; and they cried out for fear.
+When the disciples saw him walking on the sea, they were troubled, saying, "It's a ghost!" and they cried out for fear.